DavidBriglio/cordova-clean/README.md

 ## Clean Config File

 You can put `cordova-clean.json` at the root of your project to set options automatically.
 All values can be set to either `true` or `false`.
 If any other value is used, it will default to `false`.
+These options will apply to every command that is executed.
+If you do not wish for one of these options to apply, use the command line argument to set the variable (ie `-noandroid=true`), since command line options override those in the `cordova-clean.json` file.

 | Option      |
 | ----------- |